-Now that LSP has become open source and Alison has developed the confidence and repertoire to adjust its applications to the needs of diverse learning contexts, she is further discovering how developing a metaphorical language can help us loosen up our thinking.
+Now that LEGO SERIOUS PLAY has become open source and Alison has developed the confidence and repertoire to adjust its applications to the needs of diverse learning contexts, she is further discovering how developing a metaphorical language can help us loosen up our thinking.
 To enable such a thing to be a fruitful and enjoyable experience, she has become conscious of the importance of paying attention to, and working with, the following things:

 - the mood of participants and how this evolves in the course of a session, usually from wariness to acceptance but with a whole gamut of emotions in between and many more elaborations of these two